w4jbm/MBASIC-Protect/README.md

 ```
 So ```POKE 23899,175``` effectively replaces ```ORA A``` with ```XRA A```.

-Going a step further, he found where the same routine in MBASIC 5.21 and disassembled it.
+Going a step further, he found the same routine in MBASIC 5.21 and disassembled it.
 ```
 5d65 f5 PUSH AF
 5d66 3a ec 0b LD A,(0bec)